App version: 0.1.0

 Can you Refinance a Student Loan After Consolidation?

-Whether you consolidated your loans through a Direct Consolidation loan or private refinancing in the past, you can still refinance your student loan as long as you pass a lender’s credit check and other requirements for approval.
+Yes, you can refinance student loans after consolidation.
+Whether you consolidated your loans through a Direct Consolidation Loan or private refinancing in the past, you can still refinance your student loan as long as you pass a lender’s credit check and other requirements for approval.
 In other words, consolidation does not make your student loan ineligible for refinancing, whether your loan is federal or private.
 But as mentioned, refinancing a federal consolidation loan will make it private and therefore ineligible for federal protections.
 If you want to retain access to federal plans and programs, it may not make sense to apply for refinancing.
 Even if you don’t need those federal protections now, think carefully about whether you might need them in the future.
 The process of refinancing is irreversible.
 You can’t turn your loan federal again once it’s private, so make sure you’re comfortable forfeiting federal benefits before you apply.

 The Takeaway